Toledo vs. Northern Illinois NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- In 60% of Northern Illinois' games this season (3/5), the teams combined to score more than Saturday's over/under of 52.5.

-- The two teams combine to score 58.8 points per game, 6.3 more than the over/under in this contest.
+- The two teams combine to average 58.8 points per game, 6.3 more than the over/under in this contest.

-- This contest's total is 2.3 points above the 50.2 these two squads combine to allow per game this season.
+- These two squads combine to surrender 50.2 points per game, 2.3 fewer than this contest's over/under.

-- The average total in Rockets games this season is 56.9, 4.4 points more than Saturday's over/under of 52.5.

 Toledo Stats and Trends

-- In Toledo's five games this season, it has three wins against the spread.

-- The Rockets have covered the spread once this season when favored by 12.5 points or more (in two chances).
+- The Rockets have been favored by 12.5 points or more two times this season and covered the spread in one of them.

-- Toledo's games this year have gone over the total in one out of four opportunities (25%).
+- Toledo's games this year have gone over the point total one time in four opportunities (25%).

-- Toledo is 1-0 against the spread and 2-0 overall this season when the team scores more than 33.6 points.
+- Toledo is 1-0 against the spread and 2-0 overall in games when it records more than 33.6 points.

-- Toledo is 2-0 against the spread and 3-0 overall when the team piles up over 419.2 yards.
+- When Toledo churns out over 419.2 yards, the team is 2-0 against the spread and 3-0 overall.

 - The Rockets have two giveaways this season, while the Huskies have five takeaways .